ImPias/doctors-portal-server/README.md

 ## Features:
 *   Fix an appointment with your doctor.
+*   Store patients information.
-*   Store patient information.
+*   Store doctors information.
-*   Review appointments.
+*   Patients can review there appointments.
+*   Doctors can review all patients appointment.
 *   Check appointments information.
 *   Separate dashboard for patient and doctor.